odai-dh/StremVibe/README.md

 We have exciting features planned for future updates, including:

 1. **Series Integration**:
-   - Add series from the TMDB API.
+   - Add series from the TMDB API.✅
-   - Browse, search, and view details about series.
+   - Browse, search, and view details about series.✅

 2. **Watch Tracking**:
    - Track which movies and series you have watched.